bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 	- Additional Resources
 		- You should also be able to utlise Stacktrace, Reddit and Google to look for answers to specific issues you might face
-		- There is a Consnet community of developers who might assist you knowledge on Magento as well as troubleshooting and r
+		- There is a Consnet community of developers who might assist you knowledge on Magento as well as troubleshooting and resolving issues.
+Feel free to get in touch with them.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NjIxMzIzOTMsLTUzMjg0MzI2MiwtMT
+eyJoaXN0b3J5IjpbOTY2NTUwMTEyLC01MzI4NDMyNjIsLTEzNz
-M3NzY3MzY1NiwxODA2NzEyNzMxLC0xOTE1ODE3NzA2LDM5NTg4
+c2NzM2NTYsMTgwNjcxMjczMSwtMTkxNTgxNzcwNiwzOTU4ODEw
-MTA0LDIxMzM4OTczNTAsLTEwODc2Nzg4MjQsLTcxMzQyMzMwOS
+NCwyMTMzODk3MzUwLC0xMDg3Njc4ODI0LC03MTM0MjMzMDksLT
-wtMTYzNjYwOTgyNV19
+E2MzY2MDk4MjVdfQ==
 -->